Moving to Lakefield Township (Saginaw County), Michigan? What to Know About Homes, Schools, Commutes & Lifestyle

 Cost of Living in Lakefield Township, Michigan

-BestPlaces.net reports that Lapeer County’s overall cost of living index is below the national average, with housing costs being a major factor.
+BestPlaces.net indicates that overall cost of living in Saginaw County is below the national average.

 Real Estate & Housing Overview

-Lakefield Township’s housing market is dominated by single-family homes with larger land parcels.
+Lakefield Township’s housing stock is primarily single-family homes situated on larger parcels of land.

 • Ranch-style homes